sagemath/trac_to_gh/Issue 4682.md

 # Issue 4682: Add about 36 people missing from the DevMap for Sage 3.0.6-3.2.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4682

 Original creator: mabshoff